 1. Asses your needs and most important KPIs

-- A business wants to gain a competitive advantage;
+- Wants to gain a competitive advantage

-- A business seeks to significantly improve its services.
+- Seeks to improve its services significantly

 Before implementing video, make sure a business and the customers have a real need for them.